-IMPORTANT: You must enable the PL level shifters using LVL\SHFTR\EN before PL logic communication can occur.
+IMPORTANT!
+You must enable the PL level shifters using LVL\SHFTR\EN before PL logic communication can occur.

-Enable these interfaces by selecting PS-PL Configuration from the Page Navigator and expanding the HP Slave AXI Interface option as shown in Figure 3-24.
+Enable these interfaces by selecting PS-PL Configuration from the Page Navigator and expanding the HP Slave AXI Interface option as shown in the following figure.